rohitpidishetty/NFRAC_Projects/README.md

 New openings shall be updated here, just make sure to update the JSON and the jobs at the users end will be automatically sorted (Recent first).

 This is how a job should be posted.
+(Same format for all the divisions)

 ```
 {